 At Jarvis Law Office, we understand.
 Protecting seniors and those who love them is our priority.
 We have helped countless Ohio seniors protect what’s most important to them, and we can help you, too.
 Read on to discover a few strategies to keep Medicaid from taking your house in Ohio.
-Then contact our elder law firm at (740) 653-3450 to see if you qualify for a free consultation.
+Then contact our elder law firm at (740) 653-3450 for a free consultation.

 When you use Medicaid benefits to pay for long-term care, the state will attempt to recover the costs of your care after your death.
 This process, known as estate recovery, can allow Medicaid to place a lien on your home.
 After your death, Medicaid may be able to recover the proceeds from the sale of your home to pay back your long-term care costs.
 Careful planning with a Medicaid attorney can help protect your house from estate recovery.